ContractAutomataProject/CATLib_GraphLogicA/README.md

 The resources are located inside the folder `/src/main/java/io/github/contractautomata/maze/twoagentsproblem/resources/`.
 The executable jar is equipped with an option to use the set-up of the experiments described in the paper.

+OpenJDK11 or  a compatible version is required.

 ## Isola 2022 experiments

+The previous release contains the jar for reproducing  the experiments of Isola 2022 (file maze-0.0.1-SNAPSHOT-jar-with-dependencies.jar).
-For reproducing the experiments of CATLib described in our paper accepted  at ISOLA2022, download the latest jar release, and launch it with:
+For reproducing the experiments of CATLib described in our paper accepted  at ISOLA2022, download the previous (May 2022) jar release, and launch it with:

 `java -jar  maze-0.0.1-SNAPSHOT-jar-with-dependencies.jar`

 and follow the instructions.
 The executable class is located under `src/main/java/it/github/contractautomata/maze/twoagentsproblem/AppMazeTwoAgents_ISOLA2022.java`.
 The release also contains the log of reproduction of the jar with the various options.
+OpenJDK11 or  a compatible version is required.

 For running VoxLogicA, first copy the png images generated from the previous step into